MUSTANG GIRLS/BOYS STAMPEDE U9 - U12 RULES

 -Players do not need to be present at Tournament tent

-At the Mandatory Registration (check-in), teams must provide the required credentials including signed Medical Release forms.
+Tournament Check In, teams must provide the required credentials including signed Medical Release forms.

 Birth Certificates are not required by US Club affiliated teams or USYSA teams.
 Please contact us if there are any questions regarding Birth Certificates.